SachinSaj/Paper_Publication---Facial_Emotional_Recognition_Using_Shallow_CNN/README.md

 - This Notebook, deals with facial emotional recognition.
 - The dataset used is JAFFE facial emotional dataset
 - This dataset consists of 7 facial emotions such as anger, disgust, happy, sad, fear, joy and neutral
-- The classification accuracy achieved by the shallow CNN, designed by me was able to achieve same state of the art accuracy of 90.3%, with lesser number of convolution layers (lesser number of learnable parameters) used.
+- The classification accuracy achieved by the shallow CNN, designed by us was able to achieve state-of-the-art accuracy of 90.3%, with lesser number of convolution layers (lesser number of learnable parameters).
 - The result was published in " Symposium on Machine Learning and Metaheuristics Algorithms, and Applications (SoMMA'19) "
+- Publisher - Springer (Germany Based)

 ** Details of the project is given in this repository, in the form of Paper and Presentation.